Native Mode

 Which tools support Native Mode?

 Maven, Gradle, npm, Poetry, and Docker support both Wrapped and Native Mode.
 Helm and Conan are native-only (no wrapped mode).
-All other tools (Yarn, pnpm, pip, Pipenv, Twine, Go, NuGet, .NET, Terraform, Ruby) operate exclusively in Wrapped Mode.
+All other tools (Yarn, pip, Pipenv, Twine, Go, NuGet, .NET, Terraform, Ruby) operate exclusively in Wrapped Mode.

 Will Native Mode modify my lockfiles or project files?